-Pallabi Chakravorty is an Associate Professor in the Program (on leave 2011-2012).
+Pallabi Chakravorty is an Associate Professor in the Program.
 Her areas of interest are reflected in her classes which include Kathak, dance theory, and dance and anthropology.

 I have been a student of Indian dance all my conscious life.
 My undergraduate degree is in English literature from Jadavpur University, Calcutta.
 I was inspired by the romantic poets of England and the romantic and spiritual love of the Indian Bhakti tradition.
 I wanted to meld theory and practice.
 My doctoral degree is in Visual Anthropology with a focus on Kathak and women's identity from Temple University.
 Dance for me is both an artistic expression and a debate inside my head through which I try to make sense of the world around me.